xlicoe/klotski-state-generator/README.md

 In this tutorial, we are interested in visualizing the "state space", where all the possible moves are connected to their neighboring moves to show dimensional patterns or structures.

-**The goal is to provide a quick demo, allowing students in class to output state space coordinates and create a better 3D visualization on their own.**
+**The goal is to provide a quick demo, allowing students in class to output state space coordinates and create a better 3D visualization on their own.
+It's also a good starting point to build a universal puzzel solver.**

 ## How does this tutorial work: